gregcope/pastyAndChablis/README.md

 1. A static website with menu
 1. User submits a form of their Pizza order
-1. Simple recording in S3 access logs
+1. Order is emailed and saved in a DB
+1. User gets a response

 ## Aim